drusmanbashir/fran/README.md

 See the file `nbs/config.yaml` to set paths.
 The file provided here has my directory structure which you may emulate if you like.
 Among other paths, you will need to assign a `{fast_storage}` (used by the library for DL) and a `{slow_storage}`folder (where you download your dataset nifty files).
 \
-In your ~/.bashrc, create environmental variable pointing towards `config.yaml` :
+In your ~/.bashrc,
+\create environmental variable pointing towards `config.yaml` :
+\add fran directory to your pythonpath
 ```

 export FRAN_COMMON_PATHS={PATH-TO-config.yaml}